With summer winding down in Haines City, now is a good time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your system once you’ve cleaned it.
+Pick a warm day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money